facontidavide/Behavior-Tree/docs/tutorial_A_create_trees.md

 ```

 We must first register our custom TreeNodes into the __BehaviorTreeFactory__
- and the load the XML from file or text.
+ and then load the XML from file or text.

 The names used in the XML must conincide with those used to register
 the TreeNodes.